Thursday, September 11, 2025

 State Library Newsletter - July Issue

 Happy July!
 Even though it's the summer, it's still a busy time at the State Library!
-Come by to visit us to see our new exhibit and various display cases, described here in our newsletter!
+Visit us to see our new exhibit and various display cases, described here in our newsletter.
 You can also read about some of our intern projects, catch up on our Author Talk series, and more.

 Pictured here is a preview, but the full issue can be accessed by clicking here.
 And you can also sign up for our mailing list to receive the newsletter straight to your inbox.